kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+### Increase the size limit on the ReservedFor field

+The simplest solution here would be to just increase the size limit on the `ReservedFor` field to a larger number.
+But having a large list of pod references is not a good way to handle it and could at least in theory run into the size limit of Kubernetes resources.
+Also, we would need to have some limit on the size, and whatever number we choose it might still be too small for the largest workloads.

+### Relax validation without API changes

+The current proposal adds explicit support for non-pod references in the `ReservedFor` list by adding the new `spec.
+An alternative is to let the workload controller be responsible for not only removing the reference in the `ReservedFor` list when there are no longer any pods consuming the `ResourceClaim`, but also adding the reference after creating the `ResourceClaim`.
+This will require that the validation is relaxed to allow entries in the `ReservedFor` list without any allocation.
+This would also require that the Kubelet checks for non-Pod references in the `ReservedFor` list and skips the check before running pods if it finds any.

+This isn't all that different than the proposed solution, but the solution described above was considered superior as it makes the new feature more explicit.

 ## Infrastructure Needed (Optional)